The Transportation Corridor Agencies: A History of Sound Planning

 Tolls and development impact fee revenue go toward retiring the construction debt, funding additional improvements and covering costs of operating The Toll Roads.

 The innovative financial approach has delivered infrastructure that would cost more than $12 billion if built today.

-To plan, design, finance, construct and operate major thoroughfares and bridges in Orange County, two Joint Powers Authorities* were organized under the provisions of state law and a Joint Exercise of Powers Agreements (JPA) among the County of Orange and certain cities within the County was established.
-In 1987, Senate Bill 1413 passed, giving TCA the authority to construct the new roads as toll facilities and issue bonds backed by future toll revenues and development impact fees.
+TCA was created when two Joint Powers Authorities were organized under the provisions of state law and a Joint Exercise of Powers Agreements (JPA) among the County of Orange and certain cities within the County was established.
+In 1987, Senate Bill 1413 passed, giving TCA the authority to construct the new roads.

 TCA consists of two agencies: The San Joaquin Hills Transportation Corridor Agency (SJHTCA) oversees the 73 Toll Road, while the Foothill/Eastern Transportation Corridor Agency (F/ETCA) operates the 133, 241 and 261 Toll Roads.
 Together, The Toll Roads offer drivers 420 lane miles that provide an alternative to clogged freeways and arterials.